-The following list of tools helps you more easily manage multiple remote desktop sessions at once.
+The following list of tools helps you manage multiple remote desktop sessions at once.

-Microsoft has updated their Remote Desktop client and it now supports Windows, Android, iOS and macOS.
-It’s a great option supporting multiple platforms, the ability to save passwords etc. It's free, and it's from Microsoft.
-What's not to love?
+Microsoft have updated their Remote Desktop client, and it now supports Windows, Android, iOS, and macOS.
+It’s a great option supporting multiple platforms, the ability to save passwords etc. It’s free, and it’s from Microsoft.
+What’s not to love?

 It can save credentials if you like and is great for sharing connections between teammates.
 The only feature it lacks is that it can’t save credentials for a remote desktop gateway.
 That’s why we switched to…

-An open source fork of mRemote, this is the tool that we currently use.
-The Octopus team are distributed, so we save the mRemoteNG settings file in Dropbox so that everyone on the team can use to easily connect to any of our VM's.
+An open source fork of mRemote, this is the tool we currently use.
+The Octopus team is distributed, so we save the mRemoteNG settings file in Dropbox so that everyone on the team can use them to easily connect to any of our VMs.

 RoyalTS is a very nice looking commercial alternative and has a killer feature: a button that lets you click “Start” remotely.
 I’m not sure who forgot to tell the UX team on Windows that people don’t normally run Windows Server 2012 on tablets, but I’m sure they had a reason for making it nigh impossible to launch programs over remote desktop.
 Never fear, RoyalTS is here.

-Another open source tabbed session manager but looks to be actively developed.
-And the source code is in C#!
+Another open source tabbed session manager, but it looks to be actively developed, and the source code is in C#!

 5. Octopus Deploy!

 Octopus Deploy is a remote desktop alternative in the same way that TeamCity/Team Build is a Visual Studio alternative.